 It is important that employees are aware of and comply with the various policies and practices with regard to the use of information technology and the security of information.
 This includes such areas as the internet, email, telephones and all computer systems.
-Full details can be found via the IS Home Page at: www.ed.ac.uk/information-services and the Information Security Home Page at: www.ed.ac.uk/infosec
+Full details can be found on the IS Home Page and on the Information Security Home Page.